CONTENTS

 • Two Warren passes to junior WR Rhett Dawson (Valdosta GA) moved the ball to the 47.
 RB Tom Bailey (Coral Gables) ran three times to the 34 as the period ended.

 • Six runs and one pass moved the ball to the one.
-Playing first down, FSU seemed certain to moved ahead 16-0.
+Playing first down, FSU seemed certain to move ahead 16-0.
 But as Corso would say so often as an ESPN commentator, "Not so fast, my friend."

-Given new life, the Cardinal O erupted.
+Given new life, the Cardinal offense erupted.

 • QB Gary Inman threw a long pass to Larry Hart at the FSU 45.